Meet Marriage Equality USA Community Liaisons

 Margee Churchon Burch

 Margee Churchon Burch formerly worked with the Jewish Community Relations Council of the San Francisco Bay Area in Legislative Affairs and Intergroup Relations.
 She has worked on a variety of California-based proposition campaigns, as well as for Obama's presidential campaign in Cincinnati, Ohio.

 As a young teenager, Margee traveled with her two moms and her brother up to British Columbia so that her parents could finally legally say, "I do".
 She started lobbying her elected representatives for marriage equality when she was 12 years old, and hasn't stopped since!

 Margee has worked toward gender and family equality with Planned Parenthood, the Center of Gender and Refugee Studies, Equality California, GLSEN, and Marriage Equality USA.
-Margee recenly returned to her hometown of Sacramento CA with her amazing wife Kate Smallenberg Burch.
+Margee lives in Berkeley, CA with her amazing wife Kate Smallenberg Burch.

 LGBTIQ Health & Medical Professional Community Liaison